Georgios Iordanidis (defender): Relatives

-The engineer, Alex Sinoyannis, who worked as a dynamic vehicle engineer for Team Penske No. 22 in the NASCAR Cup Series from 2013 to 2016, is his cousin.
+The engineer, Alex Sinoyannis, who worked as a dynamic vehicle engineer for Team Penske No. 22 in the NASCAR Cup Series from 2013 to 2016, is his second cousin.

-The referee, Alexandros Dimitropoulos, who officiated forty Super League 1 and seven Greek Cup matches from 2011 to 2016, is his half-cousin.
+The referee, Alexandros Dimitropoulos, who officiated forty Super League 1 and seven Greek Cup matches from 2011 to 2016, is his half-first cousin.
 He has also served as a fourth official in twenty Super League 1 games and as a referee in twenty-seven Super League 2 games.

 The football player, Konstantinos Sinoyannis, who played as a goalkeeper for Smyrnaikos Polygono, among others, was his great-uncle.

 The basketball player Georgios Moschos, who played for Panellinios Athens, Iraklis Thessaloniki, and AEK Athens, and won the GBL five times, was his great-uncle-in-law.

 The guitarist, songwriter, and composer Dimitris Sinoyannis, who has collaborated with top artists in the music industry (e.g., Goran Bregović, Thanos Mikroutsikos, Manolis Mitsias, George Dalaras, Haris Alexiou, Marinella, Dimitris Mitropanos, Vasilis Karras, and Vasilis Papakonstantinou), is his uncle.

-The opera singer Meropi Jordano, née Iordanidou, who performed in Austria, Switzerland, and Germany, is his great-aunt.
+The opera singer Meropi Jordano, Iordanidou, who performed in Austria, Switzerland, and Germany, is his great-aunt.